gonzalo123/rabbit_examples/README.md

     event(sys.argv[1])
 ```

-The consumer need to use a binding to join exchange and queue
+The consumer needs to use a binding to join exchange and queue.
 ```python
 import pika
 import logging